hashicorp/otto/website/source/docs/apps/go/dev.html.md

   * **Go**
   * **Git, Mercurial, Bazaar** - For `go get`

-In addition to the above, Otto automatically creatse and configures the `GOPATH` environment variable and syncs your project into the proper import path.
+In addition to the above, Otto automatically creates and configures the `GOPATH` environment variable and syncs your project into the proper import path.